 - All doors have obstacle detection systems so they automatically open and re-close if something is trapped in the door.

-- State-of-the-art air-conditioning to ensure the train interior is comfortable for passengers and crew through the range of Auckland weather conditions.
+- State-of-the-art air-conditioning to ensure the train is comfortable through the range of Auckland weather conditions.

 - International best practice passenger information systems ensure that both audio and visual information is easy to understand; contrasting within the interior is designed to assist the visually impaired.